 The Legend of A Link to the Spoons

-A Link to the Spoons is a disability-centered blog and educational site written by multiply disabled partners Sydney (they/themme) and Chris (he/him), with a focus on advocacy, accessibility, decolonization, sharing resources, and connecting Community.
+A Link to the Spoons is a disability-centered blog and educational website with a focus on advocacy, accessibility, decolonization, sharing resources, and connecting Community.

-Even though the ALTTS website is newly up and running, it has been in the works for nearly two years as a way to transition more personal/detailed content and art away from larger social media platforms that exploit and steal from disabled artists and content creators.
-Our FB page had over 6,700 wonderful followers, and we’re very much looking forward to growing our Community here.
+The ALTTS website has been a great way to transition more personal/detailed content and art away from larger social media platforms that exploit and steal from disabled artists and content creators.
+Our original Facebook page had over 6,700 wonderful followers before it was removed, and we’re very much looking forward to growing our Community here.

 Our Stories

 Partner to Sydney, and late-diagnosed AuDHDer with multiple physical disabilities to boot.
-When he’s not hard at work in the HVAC industry, he’s learning the ins and outs of disability rights and self advocacy, while assisting Sydney with medical appointments, service dog training, and brainstorming.
+When he’s not hard at work in the HVAC industry, he’s learning the ins and outs of disability rights and self-advocacy, while assisting Sydney with medical appointments, service dog training, brainstorming, and editing.

 If you like what we do and wish to donate a ‘health potion’ to us, you can do so at any of the following links: